 The focus of the evening will be to enjoy good views of a beaver or beavers!
-There will also be plenty of time to learn about beaver ecology and how they create wonderful new habitat for wildlife and how beavers can alleviate flood risks.
+There will also be plenty of time to learn about beaver ecology, how they create wonderful new habitat for wildlife and also alleviate flood risks.
 Dependent on the site visited we will walk up to 3 miles (return trip) during the evening, though some of our time will involve sitting quietly and waiting patiently.

 Site: River Otter Catchment Area

-Birds we will look for include Kingfisher, Grey Wagtail and Dipper.
+Birds: Kingfisher, Grey Wagtail and Dipper.

 We have a number of sites that we visit dependent on the time of year and the best activity.

-Standard evening visits are generally within a 10 mile radius of Budleigh Salterton.
-These sites are in public access areas and therefore we may be watching beavers with other people.
+Evening walks are generally within a 10 mile radius of Budleigh Salterton.
+These sites are in public access areas and therefore we are likely to be watching beavers with other people.
 However, we will always take you to quieter less known sites if possible.